(Last Updated on : 15/09/2017)

 , revenue divisions in Tamil Nadu

-The sub-divisions may be classified into two broad types- an 'office' type sub-division, and a 'touring' type sub-division.
+The sub-divisions may be classified into two broad types- an 'office' type sub-division and a 'touring' type sub-division.
 In the former, the SDO maintains the office just as a Collector or a Tahsildar does.
 Here, the headquarters of the sub-division is usually located within the sub-division itself.
-Bengal, Bihar
+States namely, West Bengal

 , Tamil Nadu, Maharashtra, Gujarat